gemini3d/gemini3d/README.md

 ## License

-GEMINI is distributed under the Affero GNU public license (aGPL) version 3+.
+GEMINI is distributed under the Apache 2.0 license.

 ## Suggested hardware